- the world's finest racing frame -

 The above numbers above are extraordinary considering that the comparison is against the Dogma F8, the previous standard for world's finest bike.
 But, technical specs are not easy to understand as they relate to real riding. feeling.
 What a rider most commonly perceives is the reactivity and the handling of the bike.
 Reactivity, defined as the frame’s quickness in transforming cyclist actions into forward motion depends especially on 2 factors: weight and stiffness.
 The lower weight of the Dogma F10 ensures quicker accelerations and decelerations, especially important while climbing or sprinting.
 The higher stiffness, especially of downtube, bottom bracket area, and chainstays leads to a better power transfer, less power losses.
 All the wattage generated by the rider goes directly to rear wheel and the road.
 Handling, defined as the capability to change direction quickly and corner precisely, mainly depends on the geometry (head tube angle, fork’s rake, wheelbase, etc.) and the stiffness of frontal part of the frame (head tube and fork).
 Geometry has been maintained same as Dogma F8, which has been judged by the world's most accomplished riders as very precise and responsive.
 Even the stiffness of the head tube and fork was increased.
 In other words, the theoretical advantages described by the numbers have been exhaustively confirmed by on-the-road tests in the most important laboratory of them all.

-Now is your time to enjoy the highest performance frame in the world, the Pinarello Dogma F10
+Put yourself on the highest performance frame in the world, the Pinarello Dogma F10